SarojKr3280/Sentiment-Analysis/README.md

 ## How to Run

-1. Run the Jupyter notebooks for EDA and preprocessing (`preprocessing.ipynb`).
+1. Run the Jupyter notebooks for EDA (`EDA.ipynb`)
+2. For preprocessing, run the file(`Preprocessing.ipynb`).
-2. Train models using `Classical_Model.ipynb`.
+3. Train models using `Classical_Model.ipynb`.
-3. Evaluate models, compare results, and save metrics/plots.
+4. Evaluate models, compare results, and save metrics/plots.
-4. Execute `main.py` for an end-to-end pipeline.
+5. Execute `main.py` for an end-to-end pipeline.

 ## License